 There are a ton of choices available to you when considering where to spend your summer vacation dollars.

-And as Canadians continue to struggle with a weakened dollar and lower fuel prices, should we pack up the car and the kids and make a road trip to southwestern Ontario or perhaps east to Prince Edward County and the beaches of Sandbanks or go further afield and splurge on a trip to the Croatian Riviera?
+And as Canadians continue to struggle with a weakened dollar and lower fuel prices, should we pack up the car and the kids and make a road trip to southwestern Ontario or perhaps east to Prince Edward County and the beaches of Sandbanks or go further afield and splurge on a trip to Paris for a little je ne sais quoi?
 Whatever your summer vacation plans, here are some followsummer options to make following your summer vacation dreams a reality. #TravelWell!

 Prince Edward County, Ontario

 Six friends and former Toronto neighbours have gathered at a Cherry Valley cottage for a Good Friends and Good Wine weekend in The County to reunite, reminisce, and share some laughs over the incredible wine, food and friendship The County has to offer.
 We linger over a late breakfast of fresh fruit, yogurt and savoury scones and lots of hot, head-remedying coffee before we trundle ourselves into our van for day one of wine tasting, shopping, and memory making.
 And, like the rural quaintness of the French River of Nova Scotia and the excitement of the Napa Valley of the 1980's, the County has grown up!
 Our rustic next door neighbour is growing up and attracting local, national and international attention offering exciting wineries, farm to table restaurant choices, unique shopping, local artisanal foods and cheeses, and serving up a warm-hearted and generous way of life, steeped in rural tradition with just a hint of modern thinking.